 Wearing a face cover or a mask

-Wearing a face cover or mask is now mandatory in our facilities, as it is everywhere in Quebec, for anyone 12 years of age and over.
+Wearing a face cover or mask is now mandatory upon entering in our facilities, as it is everywhere in Quebec, for anyone 12 years of age and over.
 This rule applies to all our facilities, including our hospitals, CLSCs, CHSLDs, administrative establishments, outpatient clinics, family medicine groups, etc.

 Procedural masks compulsory for some users